NCAR/openiotwx/docs/introduction/platform.md

 connectors.
 This approach allows for any 1" PVC pipe or other threaded connector to be used as a base for the station.
 This specification was chosen due to how commonly available it is to find components that fit.
 The body of the station has threaded connectors.
-There are two on top, two below, and one on the side, to provide a universal platform that our community can build upon.
+Depending on the housing used, there are between three and five ports.

-Users are provided with a starter set of screw in adaptors for an initial set of sensors such as the RG15 digital rain sensor, Sonic anemometer, air quality monitor, and radiation shields.
+Users are provided with a starter set of screw in adaptors for an initial set of sensors such as the RG15 digital rain sensor, air quality monitor, and radiation shields.
 We also provide screw-in connectors with a cap so that users can cap off connectors not in use and deploy.
 This prevents water and dust from getting into the electronics.
-Should a user want to attach a new sensor, they can modify the 3D Printable design files (provided in the print section) for whatever their needs demand.
+Should a user want to attach a new sensor, they can modify the 3D design files (provided in the print section) for whatever their needs demand.